 \section{Abstract}

 We present a systematic study of the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction in MnBi$_2$Te$_4$ films under both dark and illuminated conditions.
 In the dark, the intrinsic magnetism of MnBi$_2$Te$_4$ is shown to yield a stronger anisotropic RKKY spin model compared to nonmagnetic topological insulators, providing a clear signature for differentiating these systems.
-Furthermore, key band properties---such as energy gap, band degeneracy/splitting, and topological deformations of the Fermi surface---imprint distinct signatures on the RKKY interaction, enabling clear discrimination between even- and odd-septuple-layer (SL) films.
+Furthermore, key band properties---such as energy gap, band degeneracy/splitting, and topological deformations of the Fermi surface---imprint distinct signatures on the RKKY interaction, enabling clear discrimination between axion insulators (AI) and quantum anomalous Hall (QAH) insulators in even- and odd-septuple-layer (SL) films.
 This discrimination manifests in multiple ways: through the Fermi-energy dependence or spatial oscillations of the interaction for impurities on the same surface, or via the presence versus absence of spin-frustrated terms for those on different surfaces.
-Under off-resonant circularly polarized light, we track photoinduced topological phase transitions and identify two characteristic signatures at the phase boundary: a sign reversal in spin-frustrated terms and a dip in collinear RKKY components.
-These serve as fingerprints for circular-polarization-chirality-dependent topological transitions in even- and odd-SL films, respectively.
-Overall, this work establishes RKKY interactions as a sensitive magnetic probe for revealing both distinctive band properties and light-driven phase transitions in MnBi$_2$Te$_4$ films, thereby complementing conventional electrical measurements while providing new insights into the influence of intrinsic magnetism on the surface-state band structure.
+Under off-resonant circularly polarized light, additional phase-transition-related fingerprints also emerge to distinguish these two phases, such as sign reversals of spin-frustrated terms in even-SL films versus chirality-selective double-dip structures of collinear RKKY components in odd-SL films.
+Overall, this work establishes RKKY interactions as a sensitive magnetic probe for distinguishing between AI phase (even-SL) and QAH phase (odd-SL), thereby complementing conventional electrical measurements while providing new insights into the influence of intrinsic magnetism on the surface-state band structure.